-Summer break is winding down and the first day of school is upon us!
+Summer break is winding down!
 That means new schedules that leave less time for meal planning and prep.
 There’s no need to panic and resort to frozen pizza.
 This recipe for crispy pan seared salmon with peach and corn salsa is not only filled with summer flavor, but it’s a quick and easy meal that will impress your gang .
 With just a few minutes of prep, this meal can be on the table in 15-20 minutes.

 If you like to get things done ahead of time, make the salsa earlier in the day and save it in the refrigerator for dinner time.
 All it requires is chopping and tossing a few ingredients into a bowl with a simple dressing.